 Some 350 AAFP members gathered in Atlanta Sept.
 20-23 for the association's fall conference on feline urinary tract diseases.

-AAFP conferences tend to be topic-specific, focusing on subjects relevant to the profession, explained Dr. Roberta K. Lillich, chair of the association's Program Committee and the 2009-2010 president (see interview on page 1678).
+AAFP conferences tend to be topic-specific, focusing on subjects relevant to the profession, explained Dr. Roberta K. Lillich, chair of the association's Program Committee and the 2009-2010 president (see interview ).
 Urinary tract diseases are potentially life-threatening for many cats, Dr. Lillich said.

 "(CATalyst has) been a hit for AAFP.
 It's gotten our name out in places where people would never have heard about it,"

 FORMER PRESIDENT, AAFP

 Dr. C.A.
 Tony Buffington, professor of veterinary clinical sciences at The Ohio State University Veterinary Hospital, lectured about how environmental stressors on indoor cats may contribute to lower urinary tract disease and other illnesses.

 Studies have determined that cats are highly sensitive to their surroundings, and stimuli that appear to be innocuous to a pet owner can be considered a threat by the cat.
 For instance, cats are not a pack species, Dr. Buffington explained, and cats in a multicat household may experience harmful stress if they are unable to exercise control over their environment, such as spending time away from other cats.

 "The consensus seems to be that cats appear to benefit from appropriate access to resources, control of interactions with owners, and a tolerable intensity of conflict," Dr. Buffington said.

 He recommended that veterinarians educate cat owners about their pet's needs and that cats be provided with access to food and water, scratching objects, resting areas, and litter box.